Thank you for your interest in Portland Japanese Garden’s estate planning program and the Phoenix Legacy Society.

 If you have already, or plan to name the Garden as an estate beneficiary, providing us with a copy of the relevant page of your will or trust document, or with a simple “memo or understanding” will ensure you receive the benefits of Phoenix Legacy Society membership throughout your lifetime.
 A sample form for a non-binding memo of understanding is available here.

-For more information about Phoenix Legacy Society, contact our Senior Philanthropy Manager, Claire Eisenfeld at 503-542-0281 or via email.
+For more information about Phoenix Legacy Society, contact our Director of Philanthropy, Claire Eisenfeld at 503-542-0281 or via email.